-Descriptive statistics were tabulated on demographic variables across levels of food security/cancer status.
-To validate the extracted dietary patterns, Cox proportional hazards models were fit to assess the relationships between dietary pattern scores, modeled ordinally as quintiles, all-cause and cancer-specific mortalities, and estimate hazard ratios and 95% confidence intervals for each quintile of the pattern scores.
-These analyses adjusted for age, sex, FIPR, race/ethnicity, education, estimated caloric intake, BMI, smoking status, site of primary cancer, estimated weekly MET minutes, and CCI score.
-In order to minimize the likelihood of overadjustment, alcohol consumption was not included as a covariate in these models given that the extracted patterns already considered alcohol consumption in their computation.
-Prior to analyses we evaluated the proportional hazards assumptions by fitting models with interaction terms between each of the covariates and time.
-A test for linear trend across the quintiles was performed by assigning the median intake value of an observation’s respective quintile of intake for each of the patterns.
-The scores were also modeled continuously, using both first-order and second-order polynomials in separate models after scaling the original pattern variables by their respective standard deviations.
-Finally, we fit models with restricted cubic splines to assess the linear and dose-dependence relationship.
-These splines were fit with four knots set at the quintiles of each pattern and were then plotted with the mean score of the dietary pattern as the referent.
-To assess for effect modification, we fit additional stratified models according to sex and race categories.
+Descriptive statistics were tabulated on demographic variables across levels of food security/cancer status using subsample A (Figure 1).
+A Pearson correlation matrix was generated to evaluate relationships amongst the dietary patterns and food groups in subsample B (n = 433).
+To validate the extracted dietary patterns, we used the loadings and coefficients (from the PCA and elastic net procedures, respectively) to compute dietary patterns scores for subjects identifying with a history of cancer (subsample A, n = 3,317).
+The validation phase of the analysis comprised two analytical goals: i) to assess the relationship in the cancer population between the extracted pattern scores and the risk of food insecurity and ii) to assess the utility of these scores to predict meaningful clinical outcomes (i.e., survival after a cancer diagnosis) for food insecure cancer survivors (Figure 1).
+To ascertain the first goal of the validation phase, we proceeded with logistic regression models that modeled the log odds of being food insecure as a function of the dietary patterns scores and relevant covariates.
+This step included all subjects with a reported history of cancer (subsample A, n = 3,317).
+In order to minimize the likelihood of collinearity, alcohol consumption was not included as a covariate in these models given that the extracted patterns already considered alcohol consumption in their computation.
+To assess for effect modification, we fit additional stratified Cox proportional hazards models according to sex, age, and physical activity (weekly MET minutes = 0 vs weekly MET minutes > 0) categories.
 We accounted for the complex and multi-stage probability design of the study by following NCHS analytical guidelines and weighting our analyses accordingly [40].
 All analyses were conducted at α = 0.05 and were performed in RStudio version 1.4.
+Accompanying code and data files to reproduce the analyses described can be found at:

 Results

 Sociodemographic, clinical, and behavioral characteristics are summarized in Table 1.
-On average, those with a reported history of cancer and with self-identified low food security were younger than food secure individuals with a cancer diagnosis, overwhelmingly female, and were more likely to belong to a minority group compared to those identifying as food secure with a history of cancer who were older, had a more balanced ratio of the sexes, and were disproportionally white.
-Food insecure survivors also had lower attained educational status compared to food secure individuals, tended to have a lower FIPR, and were more likely to be receiving food assistance through the SNAP program.
-With regard to cancer site, food insecure survivors disproportionally reported genitourinary cancers as their primary form of cancer compared to a lower rate in the food secure sample.
-There was no gross difference observed in time-since-diagnosis across the two groups though food insecure individuals had a larger mean CCI score than food secure participants.
+On average, those with a reported history of cancer and with self-identified low food security were younger than food secure cancer survivors, were more likely to identify as female, live in a home with 5 individuals, and belong to a minority group compared to those identifying as food secure with a history of cancer who were older, had a more balanced ratio of the sexes, and were disproportionally white.
+Food insecure survivors also had lower attained educational status compared to food secure individuals, tended to have a lower FIPR, reported being more physically active throughout the week, and were more likely to be receiving food assistance through SNAP in addition to, on average, consuming over 200 fewer daily calories compared to their food secure counterparts.
+Regarding cancer site, food insecure survivors disproportionally reported genitourinary cancers as their primary form of cancer compared to a lower rate in the food secure sample.
+There was no gross difference observed in time-since-diagnosis across the two groups, though food insecure individuals had a larger mean Charlson Comorbidity Index score than food secure participants.
 Finally, those identifying as food insecure were more likely to report being current smokers than food secure individuals with cancer.

 Discovery Phase: Dietary Patterns Extraction